Minwax stain and polyurethane; photo courtesy Kelly R. Smith

 Why is this?
 Because softer wood is much more porous and tends to absorb too much stain, and in an unequal and uneven manner.
 It all has to do with the cell structure of the wood surface.

-Softer woods, on the other hand, have bigger thirsty cells.
+Softer woods, on the other hand, have bigger, thirsty cells, especially as they age.
 Because of this, they soak in your stain quickly and deeply.
 This leaves you only a small window of time to work on the surface of your project.
 The result of this can be a darker shade than the picture on the can shows as well as resulting in irregular results.

 So How do Paint Contractors and Carpenters Work their Magic?

-The technique is not quite what you would consider a trade secret, but it is certainly not widely advertised either.
+The technique is not quite what you might consider a trade secret, but it is certainly not widely advertised either.
 Surprisingly, stain manufacturers dont broadcast it much either.
-The trick to success?
+So, what exactly the trick to finishing success?

 Its to make the softer wood species behave more like deciduous wood trim or boards in terms of absorption.
-Heres how.
+And heres one common way it is done.

-We know that the cell structure must be addressed, so the trick is to first apply a clear conditioner on the surface.
-When this clear solution enters the woods cells, it will behave similar to oak or walnut without altering the color.
+We recognize that the cell structure must be fundamentally addressed, so the trick is to first apply a clear conditioner on the wood surface.
+When this clear solution enters the soft woods cells, it will behave similar to oak or walnut without altering the color.

-The can of the product you buy will have manufacturer instructions, but generally they recommend a rather short window of time between the application of the clear conditioner and the stain itself.
+The can of the product you buy will have comprehensive manufacturer instructions, but as a rule of thumb they recommend a rather short window of time between the application of the clear conditioner and the stain itself.
+Just something to keep in mind.

 A product I like to use is the Minwax Pre-Stain Wood Conditioner®.
-One reason this product is so popular is that almost all big box home improvement stores stock a full line of Minwax stains.
+One of the main reasons this product is so popular is that almost all big box home improvement stores stock a full line of Minwax stains.
+I have to assume that it is a good bet that products from the same manufacturer will be the most compatible.

 Tips for Success for all Your Projects

 The key thing to remember is sanding your wood with the correct grades of sandpaper.
 The correct grade for the starting point really is dependent on how rough your surface is to start with.
 Remember, the smaller the number, the courser the grit.
-Not intuitive, but thats the way it is.
+Not intuitive at all, but thats the way it is and we have to live with it, yes?

 As an example, #50 is quite coarse but #180 is a much finer grit.
 The basic idea is to get your surface as smooth as you can.
 The less amount of open grain you have, the more uniform your stain and finish absorption will be.

 Apply and then immediately wipe off the the stain from the wood surface.
 Examine it to see if it is the desired shade.
 Needs to be darker?
-Do another application and wipe again.
+Move forward with another application and wipe again.
+It is all up to you, or your spouse's, choice.
+We know how that works.

-finishing wood is not rocket science of course, but it is an acquired art form.
+Finishing wood is not rocket science of course, but it is an easily-acquired art form.
 One good thing is that it gives you as a woodworker complete control, unlike painting a wall.
 Always strive to bring out the beauty of your wood.